plamarque/sphinx-poc/docs/GettingStarted/Activity/Reply_comment.rst

 Replying to comments
 ====================

-In addition to `Liking
-comments <#PLFUserGuide.GettingStarted.ActivitiesInActivityStream.LikingComment>`__
-feature in PRODUCT, it is possible to reply to a comment.
+In addition to `Liking comments <Liking-comments>` feature in eXo Platform, it is possible to reply to a comment.

 Under each comment, a Reply button appears allowing you to reply to that
 comment: